A Doll's House (1973 Garland film)

-A Doll's House is a 1973 British drama film directed by Patrick Garland and written by Christopher Hampton, based on Henrik Ibsen's 1879 play.
-It stars Claire Bloom and Anthony Hopkins.
+A Doll's House is a 1973 British drama film directed by Patrick Garland and starring Claire Bloom and Anthony Hopkins.
+It was written by Christopher Hampton, based on Henrik Ibsen's 1879 play of the same title.

 Plot

-Nora Helmer, the lead character, is married to the authoritarian and controlling Torvald Helmer.
+Nora Helmer is married to the authoritarian and controlling Torvald Helmer.
 The couple have a reasonably happy relationship until past actions and outside forces cause Nora to realise her situation may not be as idyllic as she once thought.